neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartV/FluidViewHelperReference.rst

 f:base
 ------

-View helper which creates a <base href="..."></base> tag.
+View helper which creates a <base href="..." /> tag.
 The Base URI is taken from the current request.
-In Flow, this ViewHelper is no longer required to make the links work.
+In TYPO3 Flow, this ViewHelper is no longer required to make the links work.